 Drug information provided by: Micromedex

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide if you should continue to take it.
-Blood and other laboratory tests may be needed to check for unwanted effects.
+Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.